Fiat Chrysler proposes 50-50 merger with Renault | DW | 27.05.2019

 The "broad and complementary brand portfolio would provide full market coverage, from luxury to mainstream", the statement said, adding that the deal would save the two carmakers €5 billion ($5.6 billion) a year.

-Renault said its board would meet on Monday to study the offer.
+Renault, whose current main partnership is with Japan's Nissan, said its board would meet on Monday to study the offer.
+The French government supported the potential merger, a spokeswoman said.

 Wide range of brands